GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/duplicating-multiple-blog-posts-at-once/en.md

 Below is the detailed analysis of how the query works.

-### Extending the "Duplicating a blog post" recipe
+### Extending the "Duplicating a blog post" tutorial lesson

-The previous recipe employs the following strategy (on the GraphQL query of the second approach):
+The previous lesson employs the following strategy (on the GraphQL query of the second approach):

 1. Export the resource IDs from the fields (including connection fields):